miculan/miculan.github.io/_pages/services.md

 -   [TOSCA'01 Final workshop](http://farfarello.dimi.uniud.it/tosca01/)
     (OC member)

-### Past Academic duties
+### Past academic duties
 - Head of the Web Commission of the DMIF (2019-2022)
 - Paritetic Commission of the DMIF (2013–2017)
 - Deputy head of the Board of the Computer Science Curricula (2013–2016)
-- Deputy head of the Departmento of Mathematics and Computer Science (2005–2008)
+- Deputy head of the Department of Mathematics and Computer Science (2005–2008)